FREQUENTLY ASKED QUESTIONS ABOUT OUR APPLICATION OF THE ESCHEAT LAWS

 Our capabilities include addressing anonymous cards, non-anonymous cards, name separation theories, and identity fragment management.
 Our proprietary processing systems process distinctions in state law regarding the types and quality of personally identifiable information required to trigger the first priority rule.
 They also filter fragments of personally identifiable information to determine if the rule applies.

 Systems capabilities include handling multiple known users of a single item or purse; single known users of multiple purses; name and address changes; and lost and stolen card transfers.
 In the case of gift cards, the systems also can manage the distinctions between cards owners who are card purchasers and/or gift recipients.
-And, depending upon client decisions, thee systems can also apply “deemed resident” state laws.
+And, depending upon client decisions, these systems can also apply “deemed resident” state laws.

 Q. Why does your system analyze fragments of personally identifiable information?

 An escheat holder may collect full information on the name and address of an instrument owner.
 In that case the first priority rule applies.
 However, escheat holders may also collect fragments of such information.
 Questions arise regarding the quantum and quality of information required to trigger the first priority rule.
 Is the owner’s name sufficient alone to trigger the first priority rule?
-How about a single zip code?
+How about a single ZIP code?
 Is information sufficient for U.S. mail delivery required?
 Our systems address variations in state laws on the subject and the quality of fragments in applying the first priority rule.

 Q. You mentioned a deemed resident rule.
 What is that?